 When it comes to resort fees, the costs and included amenities are about the same between both resorts.
 Access to hotel Wifi, in-room phone calls, and usage of the fitness center are the listed amenities with the roughly $40 per day resort fees for both properties.
 It is worth mentioning that Flamingo charges a $50 refundable fee per night for any incidental charges or damage.

 Parking Fees at Flamingo & Luxor

-Both resorts are currently offering free self-parking.
+The Luxor charges $15 a day for self-parking, while self-parking at the Flamingo is free for all hotel guests.
 This is an amazing feature if you choose to stay at Flamingo, which is located in the heart of the Las Vegas Strip.
-As of now, valet parking is not available at either hotel and it remains to be seen when valet services will be offered again.
+Valet parking is also available at the Luxor for $26-$30 a day.

 Luxor vs. Flamingo Strip Location

 When it comes to prime locations on the Las Vegas Strip, Flamingo definitely has an advantage.
 With its excellent mid-Strip location, you’ll be surrounded by many of the most exciting casinos and attractions found on Las Vegas Boulevard.
 This gives you the option to explore some of the most popular spots on the Strip by simply walking out of the front doors of the resort.

 Luxor can be found towards the southern end of the Strip, which will require some walking or usage of public transportation to get to other destinations further up the Strip.

 As an example, a walk from Luxor to the Bellagio Fountains will take approximately 30-minutes, while a walk to the fountains from the Flamingo will take about 12-minutes.

 I recommend that you download our free map of the Strip which shows where each of the hotels is located and which properties can be found nearby.
 When looking at the map, be aware that the distances between properties can be deceiving.
 Points of interest on the Las Vegas Strip tend to be further apart than they look.